tiagoengenheiro/biostat/README.md

     From these variables we can create a variable for our disease:
     - If one of these variables is lower or equal to 0.9, then the patient has PAD (this is the method used by the 2011 paper)

+#### Dietary Data
+From the Dietary Data we retrieved the following Data Files:
+- Dietary Interview - Individual Foods

+    Most important variables are: <br>
+    - **DRDIFDCD**: USDA food code (this code is equivalent to FNDDS and allows us to retrieve the coffee types using the supplementary table of the coffee types paper)
+    - **DRXIGRMS**: Grams (I believe this variable points us to *Total Coffee Intake* from the 2023 paper)